-Perform replay protection on the received WUR frame as defined in 12.5.4.4 (BIP replay protection) except that the WUR non-AP STA shall construct the IPN locally as defined in 30.9.3.2 (Construction of the IPN by a WUR non-AP STA).
-The WUR non-AP STA shall use a replay counter, RC, that is equal to the IPN prior to any update due to the WUR frame.
-If IPN is less than or equal to RC then the WUR non-AP STA shall discard the WUR frame, increment its internal dot11RSNAStatsCMACWURReplays counter by 1, and terminate BIP processing for this reception.
+Perform replay protection on the received WUR Wake-up frame as defined in 12.5.4.4 (BIP replay protection) except that the WUR non-AP STA shall construct the IPN locally as defined in 30.9.3.2 (Construction of the IPN by a WUR non-AP STA) and the WUR non-AP STA shall maintain a separate replay counters (RC) for each WUR IGTK and WUR TK when the most recently received WUR Operation element has the Common IPN subfield equal to 0.
+The WUR non-AP STA shall initialize the replay counter to the initial value of the corresponding IPN prior to any update due to WUR Wake-up frames.
+The WUR non-AP STA shall also initialize the replay counter to the initial value of the corresponding IPN when it resets the WUR IGTK or WUR TK.
+If IPN is less than or equal to the corresponding RC then the WUR non-AP STA shall discard the WUR Wake-up frame, increment its internal dot11RSNAStatsCMACWURReplays counter by 1, and terminate BIP processing for this reception. (#2327, #2583)